TRSx-website/content-ops-starter/content/pages/index.md

       Decades of software expertise paired with real-world AI knowledge to solve your toughest challenges.
     text: >
-      At AI Dev House, we craft tailor-made software solutions using AI (especially LLM AI) to help businesses achieve their goals efficiently and effectively.
+      At ThisRightStuff Development, we craft tailor-made software solutions using AI (especially LLM AI) to help businesses achieve their goals efficiently and effectively.
     actions:
       - label: Get started
         altText: ''